 How to take care of the Dentures?

 Always ensure that your dentures are clean for this you need to brush your dentures with a non-abrasive brush at least once a day.
 Though they are artificial, yet plaque and bacteria can build up on the teeth causing damage to other teeth

 Soak your dentures at night in water or in the denture solution as prescribed by your dentist.
-So that your dentures do not weaken avoid chlorine with it.
+So that your dentures do not weaken, avoid chlorine with it.
 While putting dentures on in the morning make sure you rinse them with clean water

-Monitor your dentures time to time and visit your dentist if your dentures loosen, slip or you come across a change in the bite.
+Monitor your dentures from time to time and visit your dentist if your dentures loosen, slip or you come across a change in the bite.
 Having ill-fitting dentures can cause infections and irritations.